 Liza Darrous obtained her bachelor degree in Bioinformatics from the Lebanese American University.
 Her bachelor thesis project consisted on working with PLINK SNP data to develop a new combinatorial based logic algorithm for detecting new SNP combinations associated with an increased risk of cardiovascular diseases in a Lebanese cohort.

-She then started her master degree in Molecular Life Science with a Bioinformatics specialization at UNIL, where she took an interest in statistical biology and thus spent a semester in the Computational Biology Department before joining the Statistical Genetics Group for her master thesis project in 2018.
-Under the supervision of Zoltán Kutalik, Liza’s project will aim towards an integrated causal network of human diseases and lifestyle exposures.
+In 2017, she started her master degree in Molecular Life Science with a Bioinformatics specialisation at UNIL, where she took an interest in statistical biology and thus spent a semester in the Computational Biology Department before joining the Statistical Genetics Group for her master thesis project in 2018.